danbev/learning-crypto/notes/seedwing/seedwing-policy.md

     }
 ```
 Notice that initially `units`, which is a vector of CompilationUnits (if you
-for get a type you can always use
+forget a type you can always use
 `ptype seedwing_policy_engine::lang::hir::World`), is empty.
 The
-`world.add_package` functions that follow will populate this vector with
+`world.add_package` functions that follows will populate this vector with
 "core" CompilationUnits.
 These can be found in:
 ```console
 (gdb) shell ls seedwing-policy-engine/src/core/